 Before we get to install anything, I want to share a couple of differences between the current version of Fork CMS and WordPress.
 The most immediate difference is that Fork cannot be installed within a subdirectory on your website.
 You’ll need to install on a root domain or some type of subdomain for testing (eg. forkcms.hongkiat.com).
 This may be updated in future releases but at the time of this article, subdomains are off-limits.

 Another important idea to consider is that Fork CMS does not follow in the footsteps of WordPress.
-WP was originally created as a blogging system which gained support as a mainstream CMS.
+WP was originally created as a blogging system that gained support as a mainstream CMS.
 But Fork was primarily launched as a CMS which includes extra modules like blogs, pages and users.

 The experience is totally different and admittedly the system has not been through as much rigorous testing as WordPress.
 Early adopters may catch a few bugs, not that I’ve run into any so far.
-Just keep in mind that although you can use Fork solely for an online weblog, it is built around a core of modules which behaves more like a true CMS.
+Just keep in mind that although you can use Fork solely for an online weblog, it is built around a core of modules that behaves more like a true CMS.

 The First Installation

-Now let’s hop into the script and install a copy.
+Now, hop into the script and install a copy.
 You can visit the download page and the .zip file should start automatically.
 The contents extract to about 10MB which is not much larger than the WordPress core files.

 One refreshing piece of this installation process is that we don’t need to rename or edit any files before uploading them to the server.
 The Fork CMS installation process happens all at the backend.
 The only thing you will need to do is setup a MySQL database attached with a root user.
 Then FTP all the core files to your server and visit the URL to start the installation process.